Almost Impossible - I was cast in Almost Impossible on the spot at the audition... but "Almost Impossible" turned out to be a description of

 It was also an experience filming on the USC campus on a game day... what a bunch of freaks!!
 And some overzealous security guard

 started berating me for filming without a permit...
 I'm was the actor, I wasn't the one with a camera (the guard was clearly an idiot).
+The

-Patsy - Patsy was another student film I did in college.
+Patsy - "Patsy" was another student film I did in college.

 I played a hospital worked who witnesses his boss abusing drugs, but